R4tch3t/MathString/README.md

 # Methods
  1.- cleanR(n:String)->String:

-         This method clean a "number" in form of String, if is anomalous String.
+         This method clean a "number" in form of String, if contains anomalous characters on these.

  2.- isNumber(n:String)->Bool: